Jason Segel: Career

 Segel's first major role was as stoner "freak" Nick Andopolis on the critically acclaimed but short-lived 1999 NBC comedy-drama series Freaks and Geeks.
 The series revolved around a group of suburban Detroit high school students circa 1980.
 Segel personally composed a song for his character, Nick, to sing to the lead female character, Lindsay (Linda Cardellini).

 Segel had recurring roles on CSI: Crime Scene Investigation as Neil Jansen and on Undeclared as Eric.
 He played Marshall Eriksen on the CBS sitcom How I Met Your Mother; he had previously stated he would move on to other projects in 2013 when his contract expired, but was convinced to finish the series after its ninth season in 2014.

 Segel made his film debut with Can't Hardly Wait in 1998.
 His other early feature film appearances include Slackers, SLC Punk!, The Good Humor Man, and Dead Man on Campus.
 In 2007, he appeared in Knocked Up, directed by Freaks and Geeks producer Judd Apatow.
 Segel starred in the lead role of 2008's Forgetting Sarah Marshall, a film he wrote and Apatow produced with Shauna Robertson for Universal Pictures.
 He also starred in I Love You, Man, which was released on March 20, 2009, by DreamWorks.

 In Forgetting Sarah Marshall, Segel's character writes a "Dracula" musical performed by puppets.
 He also appeared in the most prominent scene containing full frontal nudity in the film.
 In an interview, he stated that the Dracula musical with puppets, as well as being broken up with while naked, were real experiences he wrote into the movie.
-Those cloth creatures were custom-made by the Jim Henson Company, and the experience emboldened Segel to pitch his concept for a Muppets movie.
+The film's puppets were custom-made by the Jim Henson Company, and the experience emboldened Segel to pitch his concept for a Muppets movie.
 Segel performed a song from the film, "Dracula's Lament", on the 1,000th episode of The Late Late Show with Craig Ferguson.